lakal3/dllcall/readme.md

 - [ ] Sqlite example project using DLLCall
 - [x] Linux support - Implemented but have some issues (see [Why DLL call](why.md))
 - [ ] 32 bit support
+- [ ] Better support for types imported from other modules